Pongal Jallikattu planned at over 400 locations - News Today | First with the news

 The Jallikattu events will be held from January to May under the supervision of the police, fire department, public works department, health department, and animal husbandry department, adhering to the government-issued guidelines.

 To participate or organize Jallikattu, individuals must register in advance on the newly launched website, www.jallikattu.tn.gov.in.
-Applicants must provide details such as district, village name, bull owner’s name, Aadhaar number, mobile number, and additional bull-related information, including:
+Applicants must provide details such as district, village name, bull owner’s name, Aadhaar number, mobile number, and additional bull-related information.